kofi-k/AdvancedWordCounter/README.md

 This code is clumsy for sure but you know the drill, **It WORKS!!!** for sure.
 But together we can make it work even better and cleaner.

-..now stop reading me and FORK it.
+...now stop reading me and FORK it.
  .
  .
  .
  .
  .
-.
-.
-### I said Smash the FORK button already!,
+### I said smash the FORK button already!,